-We provide a safe, structured space outside of school hours that promotes lifelong study, exercise and nutritional habits.
+We provide a safe, structured space that promotes lifelong study, exercise and nutritional habits.

 Scholars achieve demonstrable improvement in aerobic and anaerobic fitness measures annually.